Skip to content

 When the operational meaning matters (auth flow, retry decision, user-visible error message):

-from kneo_client.core.errors import (
+from kneo_client.core import (

 KneoAuthError,